skellis46/slipbox/somatic practices, interoception and evidence.md

 - could start with list of efficacy just from V1.1? or perhaps a sample (taken at random from every volume?) -- like some kind of spinning wheel that returns a number and I choose that article/issue?
 - [[possible benefits of somatic practices]]
 - based on going through every article in every issue in JDSP.
 Not exhaustive in the sense that other claims are made in other journals (e.g. dance and psychotherapy), but it's a start.
-- useful summary at beginning of [[ginot - epistemology of somatics]] -- describes pedagogic, better (more virtuosic) dancing, injury prevention and rehab
--  leavened by occasional humility or caution: "sometimes overzealous and too narrowly optimistic stances towards somatics" (written as a counter to this)[@fortin-2017-looking p.146]

 - "And institutionally, we have defined body practice through a need for efficiency, efficacy, and maximum performance."[@green-2007-american n.pag]"
 - describe how rarely (if at all) are mechanisms for change described or discussed.
 If they are, no sense of evidence.
 Just because you say it, doesn't make it true.